 - If it is causing obstruction of the urinary tract

 - How quickly the tumor is growing

-- The specific diagnosis of the tumor type.2,6
+- The specific diagnosis of the tumor type.

 Without any form of treatment, dogs with bladder cancer, including transitional cell carcinoma, usually die from complications within a few to several months.
-How long this takes really depends upon how far along the cancer is when it is diagnosed, and how quickly it grows.
+How long this takes depends on how far along the cancer is when it is diagnosed, and how quickly it grows.

 The prognosis improves with treatment:

-- Treating with non-steroidal anti-inflammatory drugs (NSAIDs) has an average survival time of approximately 6 months.8
+- Treating with non-steroidal anti-inflammatory drugs (NSAIDs) has an average survival time of approximately six months.8

 - Combining NSAIDs with chemotherapy has an average survival time of 10-11 months.8